🔍 공개 퀴즈 검색

 2. To make novels artificially longer

-4. To develop characters, explore themes, create complications, and maintain pace ✓
+3. To develop characters, explore themes, create complications, and maintain pace ✓

 What is a character arc?

-1. The plot outline
+1. The plot outline of the story

-2. The character's height
+2. The character's physical height

-3. The transformation a character undergoes throughout story ✓
+4. The transformation a character undergoes throughout story ✓

 What is pacing?

-1. How fast or slow the story seems to move ✓
+3. How fast or slow the story seems to move ✓

-4. The number of pages
+4. The number of pages in a book

 Why is varied pacing important in novels?